-Spring Lake Preserve - The Spring Lake wildlife preserve, approximately 8 miles from campus, is leased and operated by Houghton College in partnership with the Nature Conservancy.
-The 91-acre reserve contains old-growth forest stands, wetlands, and second growth beech-maple forest, and it fronts on an undeveloped glacial kettle lake.
+Spring Lake Preserve - The Spring Lake wildlife preserve, approximately eight miles from campus, is leased and operated by Houghton College in partnership with the Nature Conservancy.
+The 91-acre reserve contains old-growth forest stands, wetlands, and second-growth beech-maple forest, and it fronts on an undeveloped glacial kettle lake.
 The preserve serves as a field site for environmental research and study.

-Adirondack Park Campus - Houghton's Adirondack Park Campus, purchased in 2001, is a 40-acre wooded site located on Star Lake in New York State's famed Adirondack Park.
+Adirondack Park Campus - Houghton's Adirondack Park Campus, purchased in 2001, is a 40-acre wooded site located on Star Lake in New York state's famed Adirondack Park.
 The campus includes a main lodge with dining and sleeping facilities, classroom and meeting-room facilities, and a number of cabins, plus waterfront and beach.
 Activities in the area include wilderness hiking, rock-climbing, canoeing, and cross-country skiing.
-The College plans to develop on-site academic programs in Rural and Environmental Studies to be offered beginning in the summer of 2002 to both Houghton and non-Houghton students.
+The college has developed an on-site academic program in Environment and Culture for both Houghton and non-Houghton students.
 The facilities are also available to outside groups on a limited basis.